 Directors are generally elected by the annual general meeting of shareholders to serve (i) for three years, in the case of external directors under the Israeli Companies Law, or (ii) until the next annual general meeting of the shareholders (unless their office becomes vacant earlier, in accordance with the provisions of our Articles of Association).
 An extraordinary general meeting of shareholders may elect any person as a director, to fill an office which became vacant, or to serve as an additional member to the then existing Board of Directors, or to serve as an external director, or in any event in which the number of the members of the Board of Directors is less than the minimum set in the Articles of Association (seven directors), provided that the maximum number of seventeen directors is not exceeded.
 Any director elected in such manner (excluding an external director) shall serve in office until the coming annual general meeting of shareholders.
-The Articles of Association also provide that the Board of Directors or to serve as an additional member to the directors, may appoint an additional director to fill a vacancy or to serve as an additional member to the then existing Board of Directors is not exceeded.
-Any director elected in such manner shall serve in office until the coming annual general meeting of shareholders.
-The Articles of Association also provide that the maximum number of seventeen directors is not exceeded.
-Any director elected in such manner shall serve in office until the coming annual general meeting of be beard of Directors, provided that the maximum number of seventeen directors is not exceeded.
-Any director elected in such manner shall serve in office until the coming annual general meeting of shareholders.
+The Articles of Association also provide that the Board of Directors, with the approval of a simple majority of the directors, may appoint an additional director to fill a vacancy or to serve as an additional member to the then existing Board of Directors, provided that the maximum number of seventeen directors is not exceeded.
+Any director elected in such manner shall serve in office until the coming annual general meeting of shareholders and may be re-elected.